PhilLockett/Tartan/README.md

 the "Duplicate the Column colours for the Rows" check box performs this duplication automatically.
-However, if this is not desired, uncheck the box and set the vertical and horizontal threads independently.
+However, if this is not desired, uncheck the box and set the vertical and horizontal thread colours independently.
 This also allows the number of horizontal threads (before repeating) to be set independently.

-Guide lines are shown, dividing the "Sample" window into eight equal parts vertically and horizontally.
+Guide lines divide the "Sample" window into eight equal parts vertically and horizontally.
-The "Show Guide Lines" check box controls whether theses are displayed or not.
+The "Show Guide Lines" check box controls whether these are displayed or not.
 The colour of the guide lines **AND** the colour of thread highlights can be changed using the colour selector labelled "Guide Line Colour".